 - Lowered blood pressure

 - Kidney stones

 - Organ failure

-If you are having a hard time getting a senior loved one to drink enough water, try one a few of the following strategies to increase their fluid consumption.
+If you are having a hard time getting an older person to drink enough fluids, try one a few of the following strategies to increase their fluid consumption.

-An article on Healthline says that the top 6 fruits that contain the most water are:
+An article on Healthline says that the top fruits and vegetables that contain the most water are:

 - Grapefruit (NOTE: the FDA advises that, often, grapefruit and medications don’t mix.
 Be careful of grapefruit as eating it or drinking the juice too close to the time of taking medications can block the enzymes needed to break done the drug.
 This can potentially increase the amount of medication in the person’s system and can lead to an increase in side effects).

-Soup is another alternative to plain water for keeping the elderly hydrated.
+Soup is another alternative to plain water for keeping older people hydrated.
 It not only provides nutrients but also serves as an excellent water substitute.
 The caveat here is to beware of pre-packaged or canned soups, which usually contain a high level of sodium.